Engelberg/ubergraph/README.md

 (add-nodes-with-attrs* graph1 [[:a {:happy true}] [:b {:sad true}]])
 ```

 Adding nodes that already exist will do nothing.
-Graphs do not permit "parallel edges", so adding edges that already exist will cause the new attribute map to be merged with the existing one.
+Basic graphs that are not multigraphs do not permit "parallel edges", so adding edges that already exist will cause the new attribute map to be merged with the existing one.
 However, if you really want to, you can add a directed edge to an undirected graph with `add-directed-edges` or `add-directed-edges*`:

 ```clojure
 => (uber/pprint (uber/add-directed-edges graph1 [:a :d]))